unosquare/unosquare.github.io/swan.md

                             <h4 class="text-uppercase">SWAN: Stuff We All Need</h4>
                             <span>By Unosquare</span>
                             <p class="author-date">
-                                Swan is a collection of classes and extension methods that we (and other good
-                                developers)
-                                have written and evolved over the years.
-We found ourselves copying and pasting the
+                                Swan is a collection of classes and extension methods that Unosquare and other developers have developed and evolved over the years.
+We found ourselves copying and pasting the same code for every project, each time we started it.
+We decided to kill that Ctrl-C/Ctrl-V cycle once and for all and Swan is the result.
-                                same code
-                                for every project every time we started them.
-We decided to kill that cycle once
-                                and for all.
-                                This is the result of that idea.
                             </p>
                         </div>
                         <div class="calltoaction calltoaction-sm d-flex justify-content-start m-0">